zNahuelz/List2Random/README.md

 # List2Random
-CLI Tool that allows the user to input a list, then the script randomly picks between the entered options.
+Python script that gets a list of elements, and randomly picks between them.
 ## Requeriments

 - Python 3